Magic-MM-Embedding: Towards Visual-Token-Efficient Universal Multimodal Embedding with MLLMs: Dataset Construction

 \section{Dataset Construction}

-{\textbf{Stage 1. }}In this stage, to restore the multimodal understanding and generation abilities of the token compression model, we construct a multimodal instruction-following dataset containing \textbf{32M} examples.
-This corpus is composed of both open-source and in-house data, covering a wide range of task types, including multimodal and text-only instruction data, captioning, grounding and classification.
-A detailed breakdown of the dataset composition is provided in~\cref{tab:stage1_data}.
-We perform rule-based deduplication and standardize all annotations into a unified format.
+{\textbf{Stage 1. }}In this stage, to restore the multimodal understanding and generation abilities of the token compression model, we construct a multimodal instruction-following dataset containing 32M examples.
+This corpus is composed of both open-source (26.2M) and in-house data (5.8M), covering various tasks, including multimodal and text-only instruction data, captioning, grounding and classification.
+A detailed breakdown of the dataset is in Appendix F. We apply rule-based deduplication and standardize all annotations into a unified format.

-{\textbf{Stage 2. }}In this stage, to adapt the model to multimodal representation learning and strengthen its discriminative power, we construct a multimodal retrieval dataset comprising \textbf{16M} samples.
-The dataset consists of the following three categories of data:

-\begin{itemize}[leftmargin=*] \item \textbf{Single-Modal:} Includes both Text-to-Text (T$\rightarrow$T) and Image-to-Image (I$\rightarrow$I) pairs. \item \textbf{Cross-Modal:} The query or candidate is unimodal, and the query–candidate pair spans different modalities, such as Text-to-Image retrieval (T$\rightarrow$I) or Text-to-Visual-Document retrieval (T$\rightarrow$VD). \item \textbf{Fused-Modal:} The query and/or candidate contains both image and text.
-For example, in the MegaPairs dataset~\cite{zhou2025megapairs}, the query is a fusion of an image and a textual instruction, and the target is an image relevant to this mixed image-text query (Image-Text-to-Image, IT$\rightarrow$I). \end{itemize}